jmyounker/harpoon/doc/design/container-supervision.md

 `control` exposes a bidirectional message stream, where messages are encoded according to the Server-Sent Events spec.

-`status` is written by the container on startup (before listening) and shutdown (before closing the socket).
-It's contents will be a JSON-encoded [Heartbeat][].
+`status` is written by the container; its contents are a JSON-encoded [Heartbeat][].

 [Heartbeat]: http://godoc.org/github.com/soundcloud/harpoon/harpoon-agent/lib#Heartbeat